zpainter/iassist/content/about/web-team.md

 <br />To contact the web team, please use our [contact form](/contact) or email iassistwebmaster [ at ] gmail.com

+If you wish to see something posted on the website or are looking for ways to make your voice heard, please review the Community page for more information.

 |IASSIST Quarterly||
 |:---|:---|